-- 1. Animals used for teaching, or competition with prior approval of Vice President of Instruction, or Athletic Director. - 2.
+- 1. Animals used for teaching or competition with prior approval of Vice President of Instruction or Athletic Director. - 2.
 Service animals assisting an individual with a disability. - 3.
 Residential Supervisors are permitted to have a pet in their respective apartments

 The purpose of this procedure is to provide guidelines for students requesting permission to have a pet/animal in college facilities.
-Employees requesting a disability accommodation of a service animal must contact the Director of Personnel.